arivgupta/CS163-Projects-2024Fall/_posts/2024-12-13-team48-sentimentanalysis.md

 - Facial Landmark Detection: Identifying key points such as eyes, nose, and mouth to track expressions dynamically.
 - Convolutional Neural Networks (CNNs): Extracting deep hierarchical features from video frames for emotion classification.

-Example: A smile detected in visual data often correlates with positive sentiment, but subtle variations in facial tension may indicate sarcasm or discomfort[1].
+Example: A smile detected in visual data often correlates with positive sentiment, but subtle variations in facial tension may indicate sarcasm or discomfort.

 ### 2. Audio Analysis